Copyright at Messiah University

 Offering Alternatives to Illegal File Sharing

-The Messiah College’s Copyright website provides a page containing legal alternatives for downloading music, videos, and other digital content, including the link to the EDUCAUSE-maintained web page containing a list of such materials.
+The Messiah University’s Copyright website provides a page containing legal alternatives for downloading music, videos, and other digital content, including the link to the EDUCAUSE-maintained web page containing a list of such materials.
 Members of the Messiah community are encouraged to take advantage of these legitimate sources of digital content.

-The Copyright Working Group and Information Technology Services will periodically examine how well the college community is informed about illegal file sharing and other copyright regulations; the extent to which community members are taking advantage of legal alternatives; the impact of our technical efforts to combat illegal file sharing; and other aspects of our plans to combat the unauthorized distribution of copyrighted materials.
+The Copyright Working Group and Information Technology Services will periodically examine how well the University community is informed about illegal file sharing and other copyright regulations; the extent to which community members are taking advantage of legal alternatives; the impact of our technical efforts to combat illegal file sharing; and other aspects of our plans to combat the unauthorized distribution of copyrighted materials.
 Procedures to accomplish the goals of these plans will be adjusted as required.

 Post and share content electronically in learning management systems (CANVAS), electronic coursepacks, on-line courses, and other e-learning environments;